Loopring/protocols/docs/daniel_thoughts_on_fee_model.md

 If we want to support a order to pay WETH as fee, we can set up a Kyber style decentralized market maker, to buy WETH with LRC.
 If the current market price of WETH in terms of LRC is 2000, then we can offer a buy order with price 1000LRC per WETH.
 Then the protocol will enforce all WETH fee to be sold to the market maker and pay all LRC to the miner/wallet.

+We can even help users to buy some extra LRC for the future.
+If in a prevous order, the user has to pay x LRC as fee, we can help them to buy 10x LRC automatically.